 Typically, one bulb of Korean Red Hot has eight or nine uniformly sized, large cloves.
 The cloves come with a strong, garlicky flavor that fans of the spice love so much.

 If health is your top concern, think about Siberian for best garlic varieties to grow.
 Its allicin content strengthens your immune system and helps control cholesterol and circulation.

 Siberian garlic has subdued flavors that enrich the taste of your food.
 Furthermore, the cloves caramelize when roasting, giving cooked foods a distinctive flavor.

 Each bulb may have five to nine big cloves.
 For larger cloves, you should grow them in December and then harvest them in the summer.

 The Turkish Giant yields huge bulbs with a strong flavor, as its name implies.
 A bulb has six to eight big cloves, attracting both cooks and gardeners.

-The Turkish Giant garlic is ideal for individuals who want to grow a big crop of garlic to store throughout the year because it stays well for up to nine months.
+The Turkish Giant garlic is ideal and best garlic varieties for individuals who want to grow a big crop of garlic to store throughout the year because it stays well for up to nine months.

 Aside from the size, you may be impressed with this garlic’s bold flavor.
 Adding to baking or cooking will give your food a strong taste.

 Garlic comes in various varieties.
-Choose the right one for your needs, and you will be halfway to success.
+Choose the best garlic varieties for your needs, and you will be halfway to success.